amagne/my-repository/101-kittens-carousel-static-website-ec2/README.md

 ![Project_101](Pro_Project_101.png)

-- Your company has recently started a web application project that will serve as an attraction point for pet lovers.
-As a first step of the project, developers in your team have prepared a preliminary design of the kittens carousel application and pushed the necessary files for the project to the repository on GitHub.
+- In this project I had a given basic static website consisting of an index.html, 3 cutes pictures of kittens, some css that enable a caroussel behavior using bootstrap.
+I supposed the static web site necessary files was already pushed to the repository on GitHub.

-- Your task is to show the how the design of the application looks as static web page in the development environment.
-Thus, you need to deploy the web application using the `index.html` and an images given within the `static-web` folder.
-Note the following for your web application.
+- The goal of the project is to deploy the static web site (the `index.html` and an images given within the `static-web` folder) in an EC2 instance (that may be a dev environment), to show case the website.
+The web site will be deployed on Apache Web Server, hosted by the instance.

-   - User should face first with `index.html` when the web app starts.

-   - Application should be deployed on Apache Web Server.

-   - Application should be deployed in the development environment on AWS EC2 Instance using AWS Cloudformation Service.
-In the development environment, you can configure your Cloudformation template using the following,
+   - Application will be deployed in the development environment on AWS EC2 Instance using AWS Cloudformation Service.
+The Cloudformation template is configured using the following,

       - The application stack should be created with new AWS resources.

-      - The application should run on the latest version of Amazon Linux 2023 Image (Bonus).
+      - The application should run on the latest version of Amazon Linux 2023 Image.
+The challenge here is to automatically get the latest Amazon Linux 2023 image id.
 Here is the link where you can find information about this challenge.
-But, since we need Amazon Linux 2023 AMI, you need to change some parameters belonging to Amazon Linux 2 in this article seen below.
+But, since we need Amazon Linux 2023 AMI, we need to change some parameters belonging to Amazon Linux 2 in this article seen below.

          https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/